 If you’re undecided, this is an excellent opportunity to explore the culture, landscapes and people’s hospitality.
 You can indulge in multiple activities such as tourism, volunteering and pursuing short courses of a duration of under six months.
 This visa is also allowed for transit purposes or attending business meetings, making it a versatile option.

 However, engaging in paid activities while on this visa is not allowed, so your time in Mexico will be about exploration, leisure or personal growth.
-During this time, if you need or want to work for non-Mexican companies, you’ll pay taxes to the country your reside in.
+During this time, if you need or want to work for non-Mexican companies, you’ll pay taxes to the country you reside in.

 Upon arrival, immigration officials will determine the duration of your stay.
 Carry copies of your travel reservations, itineraries, letters of invitation and other relevant documents, serving as valuable evidence and supporting the purpose of your travel.